open/close all folders

 - A "Weekend Update" segment on Saturday Night Live once reported on the first All-Drug Olympics that allows (and even encourages) athletes "to take any substance whatsoever before, after, or even during the competition."
 By the time Weekend Update begins its coverage, 115 world records had already been "shattered".

-- Thirty Rock has Olympic Tetherball, amongst others.
-It turns out that the US made up a lot of Olympic events so they could pretend to win them and help national morale.
+- 30 Rock has Olympic Tetherball, amongst others.
+It turns out that NBC made up a lot of Olympic events so the could stage US victories, both for ratings and national morale.

 - Monty Python's Flying Circus had the finals of the Olympic Hide-And-Seek.
-A special airing in Austria had the Silly Olympics which included events such as the cross-country race for incontinent people and the 50-meter dash for people with no sense of direction, and the 2000-meter breaststroke for non-swimmers.
+A special airing in Austria had the Silly Olympics which included events such as the cross-country race for incontinent people, the 100-meter dash for people with no sense of direction, and the 2000-meter breaststroke for non-swimmers.

 - Mystery Science Theater 3000; while watching the Russo-Finnish film "Jack Frost", Crow observed, "If dwarf hide-and-seek were in the Olympics, Finland would be in great shape."